thacuber2a03/lite-wren/README.md

 the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Credit where credit's due
-[rxi](https://github.com/rxi) was the one who originally made this project; I forked it and translated the code into Wren. go give them some love, they made really cool stuff \^\-\^
+[rxi](https://github.com/rxi) was the one who originally made this project; I forked it and translated the code into Wren. go give them some love, they make really awesome stuff \^\-\^